mdlutowski/agile_testing_assessment/README.md

 - when no tickets assigned:</br>
   - adding existing features to automated scope by their priority</br>
   - supporting developers in testing on demand</br>

+## How would you optimize the release cycle, including the "hardening" sprint?

+First of all, I'd add a new field in tickets - **Fix version**.</br>
+Every ticket ready for testing (when feature branch is merged) should be updated with "Fix version" value, e.g. "release_v1.01".</br>
+Then I'd create a new board based on the current release version ("Fix version" == current release).
+Thanks to that, it would be easy to monitor the release scope and tickets status.</br>

+Secondly, I'd start using service tagging and maintaining product config.</br>
+Let's say that our product is built from the following layers (all kept in separate repositories):</br>
+- db</br>
+- UI platform</br>
+- API service 'A'</br>
+- API service 'B'</br>
+- ...</br>
+- API service 'Z'</br>

+Before the release if there are no blocking bugs related to service 'X', *master/develop* branch should be cut & serviced tag created.
+If service 'X' has blocking defects then the service should not be released.
+And all tickets related to this particular service should be moved to the next release by updating "Fix version".</br>
+Based on all tags we should maintain 3 version configs being used during instance/environment deployment:</br>
+- test - all tags set to latest</br>
+- production - services in tags released to production</br>
+- release - tags from production updated with new tags for services under release process</br>

+So we could release only tagged, ready services.
+Not all the product at once.
+So it would be easier in terms of failed tickets - no rollbacks needed.</br>

+Based on the previous ideas.
+At the beginning of 4th sprint it would be nice to have the release planning meeting in order to:</br>
+- review what was merged during past 3 sprints</br>
+- what is not yet passing tests</br>
+- are any rollback needed</br>
+- review all tickets with no "Fix version", but in Testing/Failed Testing status</br>

+Testing activities should be performed in a dedicated environment with release candidates, free of untested tickets and unwanted merges.
+Against release environment we could run automed tests from QA framework, as well as perform e2e testing based on release content focusing on component integration if needed.</br>
+And I'd distinguish 2 **Done** statuses in tickets:</br>
+- Ready for Release (before release)</br>
+- Complete (after release)</br>
+That could make the process and tickets more understandable and transparent.</br>
+Perhaps some day the sprint 4th will no longer be the "hardening" sprint, but the usual one with extra release activities for only 2 members: Release Manager and QA Owner.